 General Assignment Reporting

-Multi-media Copy Editing / Digital Content (News or Sports departments)
+Multi-media Copy Editing / Online Digital Content

-The student(s) will promote online awareness through a variety of social media applications.
+Interns will promote online awareness through a variety of social media applications.
 Updating information channels throughout the day and creating community awareness of information in a coordinated manner will be paramount, as will developing web and other visual content, as appropriate.

-The student(s) will work with staff photographers learning the day to day aspects of community visual journalism.
+Interns will work with staff photographers learning the day to day aspects of community visual journalism.
 Students will be able to shoot photographs of community events, prep sports and standalone feature photos for use in print and on the website.
 Students may produce video for use on websites and may also be asked to assist on larger scale shoots such as fashion and architectural shoots for Tuscaloosa Magazine.